Large fire at city landfill under control, likely caused by lightning

 It was just after 6 a.m.
 Wednesday when a city worker noted flames and smoke rising from an area of new waste dumped at the Manning Drive facility.

-On inspection, the worker saw flames along the leading edge of the dumpsite, stretching over 12 metres (40 ft.).
+On inspection, the worker saw flames along the leading edge of the dumpsite, stretching over 12 metres (40 feet).

 Platoon Chief Shawn Fitzgerald says firefighters worked with heavy equipment operators to battle the flames.